-- A 53/39 chainset is great for smashing a Sunday ride in easy terrain, but there’s no shame in fitting a compact 50/34 chainset for longer rides and steeper climbs.
+- A 53/39 chainset is great for smashing a Sunday ride in easy terrain, but there’s no shame in fitting a semi-compact 52/36 or compact 50/34 chainset for longer rides and steeper climbs.
 When riding several climbs in a long ride it can ease the pressure.

 - You’ll inevitably experience muscle fatigue if you ride in the same position for any length of time.
 A few pedal strokes stood up or shifting forward or backwards on the saddle can help ease this.